zzag/plasma5-wallpapers-dynamic/README.md

 sudo make install
 ```

+## Components

+This project consists of the following components:

+* A C++ library that provides an easy way to read and write dynamic wallpapers
+* A command line tool for creating dynamic wallpapers
+* A plugin for KDE Plasma 5 that is responsible for displaying dynamic wallpapers

 ## How to Use It

 Right-click a blank area of the desktop and choose "Configure Desktop...", select